Guide to the web platform

 • Policy: The network policy acts as a whitelist , specifying which services can access your service within the same region.
 You can define rules that allow only particular services or those associated with specific accounts to make requests to your service.
 After clicking the Policy button, the next step is clicking the "Add Rules" button and then fill in the service ID which can access your service in the same region.

-• Delete: Delete the service secret keys in the Local Storage.
+• Delete: Delete the service token in the Local Storage.
 This will not impact the operation of the remote container.
-You can add it again by using Add button in area one.
+You can import it again by using Import button in area one.

 Third Area: